Russian missiles kill at least 21 in Ukraine's Odesa region

 “These missiles, Kh-22, were designed to destroy aircraft carriers and other large warships, and the Russian army used them against an ordinary nine-story building with ordinary civilian people,” he said.

-Twenty-one people were killed, including children, said Serhii Bratchuk, a spokesman for the regional administration.
+Twenty-one people — including an 11-year-old boy, his mother and the 42-year-old coach of a children’s soccer team — were killed, according to Ukrainian news reports.
 Thirty-eight others, including six children and a pregnant woman, were reported hospitalized.
 Most of the victims were in the apartment building, Ukrainian emergency officials said.

 Kremlin spokesman Dmitry Peskov reiterated that Moscow is not targeting residential areas.